-The corridors shall further designate or set-up a corridor one-stop shop (C-OSS) for allocating certain types of international freight capacity (pre-arranged paths (PaPs) and reserve capacity (RC)) on the Corridor.
+The rail freight corridors shall further designate or set-up a corridor one-stop shop (C-OSS) for allocating certain types of international freight capacity (pre-arranged paths (PaPs) and reserve capacity (RC)) on the Corridor.

-A Corridor is a complex project that follows a new set of rules and procedures.
-For this reason, the Corridor Information Document (CID) was created to guide all clients and interested parties through the working of the Corridor.
-Together with RailNetEurope, the Corridors have harmonised the structure and most of the texts to allow an easier access to and understanding of this information.
+A rail freight corridor is a complex project that follows a new set of rules and procedures.
+For this reason, the Corridor Information Document (CID) was created to guide all clients and interested parties through the working of the rail freight corridor.
+Together with RailNetEurope (hereinafter: RNE), the rail freight corridors have harmonised the structure and most of the texts to allow an easier access to and understanding of this information.